ShaunMurphy21/python-lgwebosTV-control/README.md

 # Voice Control Older/Lower end WebOS TV's with python!
+Python version > 3.11 from my testing doesn't work.
+I used 3.7.6 in development, so I'd recommend the same -> pyenv install 3.7.6 && pyenv local 3.7.6 && python -m venv env

 If anyone is in the habbit of losing their remote or not having your mobile handy to remote control it that way, this might be for you.